Chet-Sheng/Speedy/Python/pydantic/dynamic_model_registry/README.md

 - Clean separation of concerns
 - `from_config` in [embeders/base.py](embedders/base.py) decouples config and class constructor, made registry pattern works better
 - run `auto_discover_modules` in [registry.py](registry.py) in the right place can solve the `plugin-registry` problem of decorator only run when the related module is imported.
 We can end up with eg. empty `EMBEDDER_REGISTRY` dictionary.
+    - this is a common problem with `plugin/registry architecture`

 ## Architecture